thinkingmachines/pre-commit-hooks/README.md

-# TM Coding Style
+# Thinking Machines Coding Style

 We use [pre-commit](https://pre-commit.com) to enforce uniform coding style for everyone in Thinking Machines.

-## Dependencies

-- black
-- flake8
-- isort
-- prettier

 ## Installation